 Life is a distinguishing characteristic that physical entities possess.
 The self-sustaining life process consists of being born, living for many years, and finally death.
 Biology is a science concerned with the study of life.
 The smallest contiguous matter of life is called an organism.
-Organisms are composed of cells that has a metabolism, maintains homeostasis, can grow, respond to stimuli, can reproduce and, through evolution, adapt to their environment in successive generations.
+Organisms are composed of cells that have a metabolism, maintains homeostasis, can grow, respond to stimuli, can reproduce and, through evolution, adapt to their environment in successive generations.
 A diverse array of living organisms can be found in the biosphere of Earth and the properties of these organisms are very similar.
-These living organisms are a carbon and water based with a cellular form, complex organization, and heritable genetic information.
+These living organisms are a carbon and water based on a cellular form, complex organization, and heritable genetic information.
 Some of the common living organisms are:

-The earliest physical evidence of life beginning on Earth was 3.7 billion years ago in western Greenland and 3.48 billion years ago in western Australia.
+The earliest physical evidence of life beginning on Earth was 3.7 billion years ago in western Greenland and 3.48 billion years ago in Western Australia.
 Several recent studies suggest that life on Earth may have started even earlier, as early as 4.25 billion years ago according to one particular study.
 Another study concluded that life began even earlier, like 4.4 billion years ago.
-The mechanism of which life began on Earth is unknown, although many hypotheses have been formulated.
+The mechanism by which life began on Earth is unknown, although many hypotheses have been formulated.
 Since emerging, life has evolved into a variety of forms.
 Life can survive and thrive in a wide range of conditions.
 Life is always evolving and changing to adapt to new environments and circumstances.

 What is the Meaning of Life